NodeBE4/opinion/_posts/2022-07-18-EnclavedMicrostate.md

 I mean, Chinese is a broad language family rather than a specific language.
 To be specific for OP (/u/megmeh), it is a written phrase which is agreed to be the UN in all Chinese languages.

+----- __635.2__ -----2022-07-23 11:00:50+08:00:

+You realise that 'Chinese' encompasses multiple mutually unintelligible languages, right?
+Complexity will be inherent to such a situation, and I could just as much accuse you of oversimplifying (and rightly so, I would think).